 When it comes to building and implementing a marketing strategy, there are multiple ways to approach putting together the right team.
 Many businesses choose to hire an in-house marketing team for most of their needs, looking for marketing experts in the areas they deem most important first and expanding from there.
 Other businesses, most often startups, smaller companies, or those with strong recommendation funnels, hire an agency or contractors and outsource some or all of their marketing activities.
 Then, some use a hybrid approach of an in-house team and outsourced contractors to achieve the companies’ goals.

-The only wrong way to approach outsourcing or hiring an in-house marketing team is to not approach it at all!
 In this blog, we’ll walk you through the most common scenarios of why companies choose to outsource, hire a team, or take a hybrid approach, and how you can figure out what works best for your company.

 What Is Outsourced Marketing?